deadc0de6/dotdrop/docs/config.md

 The ignore pattern must follow Unix shell-style wildcards, like, for example `*/path/to/file`.
 Make sure to quote these when using wildcards in the config file.

-Patterns used for a specific dotfile can be specified relative to the dotfile destination (`dst`).

-Similar to a `.gitignore` file, you can prefix ignore patterns with an exclamation point (`!`).
-This so-called "negative ignore pattern" will cause any files that match that pattern to __not__ be ignored, provided they *would have* been ignored by an earlier ignore pattern (dotdrop will warn if that is not the case).
-This feature allows you to, for example, ignore all files within a certain directory, except for one particular one (See example below).

 ```yaml
 config:
   cmpignore: